SilentGopherLnx/GopherFileManager/README.md

 # Some configurations for good work:
 Open "View/Options" and change if you need:
  - Path to **FileMoverGui** app on golang
- - Path to **hash folder** for trumbnails.
+ - Path to **cache folder** for trumbnails.
 Create it if not exist or choose another!
  - System file manager name ("nemo" is default)
  - System terminal name ("gnome-terminal" is default)